 Signs of Pulpitis

 In the case of reversible pulpitis, the dentist may need to repair a defective restoration or fill a cavity – the most common causes of this condition.
-However, if the infection has reached an irreversible stage, root canal is the typical treatment.
+However, if the infection has reached an irreversible stage, the root canal is the typical treatment.
 This involves performing a pulpectomy: removing the pulp entirely from the tooth.
-Without its living inner tissue the tooth is considered “dead,” and although it can remain in the mouth, may need special care in the future.
+Without its living inner tissue the tooth is considered “dead,” and although it can remain in the mouth, it may need special care in the future.

 Have you ever suffered a case of irreversible pulpitis?